 General

-The Royal Heraldic College of Georgia is a dependency of the Royal House of Georgia responsible for managing and granting armorial bearings, heraldic emblems, and related documentation.
+The Royal Heraldic College of Georgia is a Royal Institution of the Royal House of Georgia responsible for managing and granting armorial bearings, heraldic emblems, and other heraldic matters.
 The College operates under the auspices of the Royal House of Georgia.
 We are not a government office of the independent country of Georgia.

 Grant of Arms